 Each day, Clio connects thousands of people to nearby culture and history.
 Our website and mobile app are free for everyone and designed to make it easy to discover cultural and historical sites throughout the United States.
 You can search for nearby sites, take a walking tour, create your own itinerary, or simply go for a walk or drive and let Clio show you nearby sites using our mobile app.
 Clio is non-profit and free for everyone thanks to the support of people like you.
 Donations are tax- deductible!
 Click here to learn more!

 Fort Condé protected Mobile and its citizens for nearly 100 years from 1723-1820.
-It was built by the French as a defense against British and Spanish attack on the strategic location of Mobile and its Bay, the eastern most part of the Louisiana colony.
-The military importance of Mobile and Fort Condé was huge.
+It was built by the French as a defense system against British and Spanish attack on the strategic location of Mobile and its Bay, the eastern most part of the Louisiana colony.
+The military importance of Mobile and Fort Condé was a huge success.
 The fort and town protected access into the strategic lands between the Mississippi River and the Atlantic colonies along the Alabama and Tombigbee Rivers.

 Fort Condé and its surrounding features covered about 11 acres of land.
 It was built of local brick, stone, earthen dirt walls, and cedar wood.
 Twenty black slaves and five white workmen did initial work on the fort.
 If the full size fort were present today, it would take up large sections of Church, Royal, Government, St. Emanuel, and Theatre Streets in downtown Mobile.